markquinn12/devEnvironmentSetup/README.md

 **Note:** Opening the command prompt as an administrator is important.
 Some software may not install if not run as an administrator.

+## Development Config
+There are a few scripts included which will config windows for development purposes.

+Overview of the scripts included:
+- Changing windows explorer to show hidden files and file extensions by default
+- Enable Telnet Client
+- Enable Telnet Server
+- Setting the JAVA_HOME environment variable to the JAVA installation directory
+- Setting the M2_HOME environment variable to the apache maven installation
+- Setting the M2_REPO environment variable to a specific directory
+- Setting the MAVEN_OPTS environment variable to have specific settings
+- Setting the above environment variables in the PATH variable

 ## Software
 No explanations needed for some of these!
 All software is latest version available unless otherwise specified.